 Strong Positioning Example #4

-They now start client engagements with their ManuMark™ framework (which is highly specific — and much more expensive than most agency's initial engagement...and worth it!).
+They now start client engagements with their ManuMark™ framework (which is highly specific — and much more expensive than most agencies initial engagement…and worth it!).

 They redesigned their website, tailoring it for their specific audience and they launched a podcast for manufacturing marketers.

 After making the hard decision to focus all of their energy on serving one specific client profile, every other decision became easier.

 Positioning isn’t the only hard decision you have to make.

 You need to make decisions about your business structure, how your team is set up, what you value, the partners you work with, etc.

 The principle to keep in mind is that you need to have the courage to make the hard decisions first, in order to simplify the rest of your decision-making process.